Bklieger/ai4collab-bruno/README.md

 The application is now up and running!

 You can check the status of the deployment for any errors in the logs, or visit /deployment while logged in as a superadmin through the admin panel at /admin.

+### Future features

+You can make requests for new features under issues, or contribute code.

+Current list:
+- Ability to customize prompt
+- Add increased test coverage